movingHera/clothes-classification-1/README.md

   - Distribution of the Clothes Attributes (Omit)

-  ## Result
+  ## Result Update

-  19/50-category classification: 0.3268 F1-score on validation set
+  - 10.19 19/50-category classification: 0.3268 F1-score on validation set